hermer29/builder-scripts/README.md

 # Builder scripts

 Scripts necessary for the server build to work.
-They also provide the ability to run a semi-automatic build
+They also provide the ability to run a semi-automatic build by clicking Builds/🕸Build WebGL button

 # Installation